 If you created your new release pipeline from a build summary, check that the build pipeline and artifact is shown in the Artifacts section on the Pipeline tab.
 If you created a new release pipeline from the Releases tab, choose the + Add link and select your build artifact.

-Choose the Continuous deployment icon in the Artifacts section, check that the continuous deployment trigger is enabled, and add a filter to include the master branch.
+Choose the Continuous deployment icon in the Artifacts section, check that the continuous deployment trigger is enabled, and add a filter to include the main branch.

 Open the Tasks tab and select the IIS Deployment job.
 For the Deployment Group, select the deployment group you created earlier (such as myIIS).